1EdTech/openbadges-specification/examples/index.md

     "id": "https://example.org/beths-robot-work.html",
     "name": "My Robot",
     "description": "A webpage with a photo and a description of the robot the student built for this project.", "narrative": "The student worked very hard to assemble and present a robot.
-She documented the process with photograpy and text.", "genre": "ePortfolio"
+She documented the process with photography and text.", "genre": "ePortfolio"
 }
 {% endhighlight %}